psy0rz/alpinebox/README.md

 Once you've entered the rescue environment, you can use the Alpinebox installer mentioned above.

+Note: Some provider require a powercycle or reset, after the installer. (normal reboot doesnt work)

 ## Login

 There is no root-password for console logins.
 However, for ssh you will need to add your keys.